- Home

 - Other nerve-related disorders

-Using Thermography to Detect CRPS and Neuropathy
+Using Thermographic Imaging To Detect CRPS & Neuropathy

 One of the most significant applications of thermographic neurology is in diagnosing Complex Regional Pain Syndrome (CRPS), formerly known as Reflex Sympathetic Dystrophy (RSD).
 This condition is characterized by abnormal nervous system responses that result in irregular temperature changes in affected areas.